herpaderpaldent/seat-groups/README.md

 ### auto group
-Members of set corporation are getting assigned the corresponding Role
+Members of set corporation are getting assigned the corresponding roles

 ### opt-in group
-Members of set corporation can opt-in into a seat group and get then assigned the corresponding Role
+Members of set corporation can opt-in into a seat group and get then assigned the corresponding roles

 ## Screenshots